Gothic-Modding-Community/gmc/docs/zengin/scripts/externals/doc.md

     Doc_SetLevel(nDocID, "WORLD.ZEN");
     ```

-## Doc_SetLevelCoords
+## `Doc_SetLevelCoords`

 !!!
 Warning
     This function is only available in Gothic 2

+Sets the map coordinates.
+This is used to map smaller portions of the world map to the document map to correctly show players position on the map.
 ```dae
 func void Doc_SetLevelCoords(var int docID, var int left, var int top, var int right, var int bottom) {};
 ```
-Sets the map coordinates.
-This is used to map smaller portions of the world map to the document map to correctly show players position on the map.

 **Parameters**

 - `#!dae var int docID`
 Document manager ID
 - `#!dae var int left`
-Left
+Left coordinate
 - `#!dae var int top`
-Top
+Top coordinate
 - `#!dae var int right`
-Right
+Right coordinate
 - `#!dae var int bottom`
-Bottom
+Bottom coordinate

 !!!
 Example
     ```dae
     Doc_SetLevelCoords(nDocID, -28000, 50500, 95500, -42500);
     ```

-## Doc_SetFont
+## `Doc_SetFont`
+Sets a `font` to be used on a `page` in a document with `docID`.
+Can be called multiple times to diplay different lines with different fonts.

 ```dae
 func void Doc_SetFont(var int docID, var int page, var string font) {};
 ```
-Sets a `font` to be used on a `page` in a document with `docID`.
-Can be called multiple times to diplay different lines with different fonts.

 **Parameters**